druttka/scc-schedule/README.md

 ### Notes
 - We didn't see an API.
 We scraped an HTML table.
 Please PR sessions.json if the schedule is incorrect or changes.
 - The site should pre-select the time slot that is next in the day.
-We don't check the DATE, just the TIME. <a href="https://github.com/mj1856">Matt</a> probably has words for us, but it is ok.
+We don't check the DATE, just the TIME.
+[Matt](https://github.com/druttka/scc-schedule) probably has words for us, but it is ok.